Sanja Nikčević: Publishing activities and field of interest

 Her main topics of research are American drama, contemporary European drama, Croatian war drama and theatre criticism and history of theatre.
 She has participated in more than one hundred national, American, and international symposiums.
-She has published more than one hundred articles on European and American theatre in English which were published in America (SSEP, PAJ), Hong Kong, Japan, Poland, Bosnia, Hungary, Slovakia, Macedonia and Slovenia in academic or theatre journals and academic-edited volumes, and forwards of books.
+She has published more than one hundred articles on European and American theatre in English which were published in the US (SSEP, PAJ), Hong Kong, Japan, Poland, Bosnia and Herzegovina, Hungary, Slovakia, Macedonia and Slovenia in academic or theatre journals and academic-edited volumes, and forwards of books.
 Nikčević publishes theatre reviews in the Croatian weekly cultural newspaper (Vijenac, Hrvatsko slovo).
 She has published six books and edited six anthologies.

 American drama

-In Croatia Nikčević has edited the Anthology of American Plays (1993) in two volumes and published three books on American drama: The Subversive American Drama or Sympathy for Losers (1994); Affirmative American Drama or Long Live the Puritans(2003)and Losers' Genius in Our Town(Zagreb, 2006).
+In Croatia Nikčević has edited the Anthology of American Plays (1993) in two volumes and published three books on American drama: The Subversive American Drama or Sympathy for Losers (1994); Affirmative American Drama or Long Live the Puritans(2003) and Losers' Genius in Our Town(Zagreb, 2006).

 In these books she introduced a new classification of American drama based on the attitude of plays toward the main American myth, the American dream.
 Plays depicting losers and failures of the American dream (from Eugene O’Neill, Arthur Miller, Tennessee Williams, Edward Albee and David Mamet, for example) she calls subversive.
 Plays that show characters who can accept their position in life and make the most of it (mainly solving their problems and achieving the American dream) she designates as affirmative American plays (from Thornton Wilder through comedies and melodrama to Harling's Steel Magnolias, Margaret Edson, etc.).